Say My Name (Breaking Bad): Critical reception

-The episode received highly positive reviews from critics with many critics singling out Jonathan Banks and Bryan Cranston for particular praise.
-The episode is recognized by many critics as one of the best in the series.
 TV Fanatic's Matt Richenthal gave "Say My Name" a five-star rating, calling it "one of the best in series history."
 Seth Amitin of IGN gave the episode a 9 out of 10 rating, calling it "mind-blowing", but stating that "I hate to see Mike go out like that.
 He deserved more.
 I literally can't give this higher than a 9.0, it was just too sad of an ending."
 Alan Sepinwall of HitFix thought the episode was "a mostly tremendous episode of a drama", adding the death of Mike "is just a gorgeous, devastating scene", but he was unimpressed by the plotting that led to Mike showing any trust for Walt in that situation, writing that it was a contrived way to ensure that Walt would be in a position to kill Mike per the requirements of the overall show story.

 Thomas Schnauz was nominated for the Primetime Emmy Award for Outstanding Writing for a Drama Series for writing this episode.

 In 2019, The Ringer ranked "Say My Name" as the 8th best out of the 62 total Breaking Bad episodes.